What are state rainy day funds, and how do they work?

 In most states, the RDF is dedicated to closing deficit gaps in the current year or maintaining government spending when revenues are projected to decline.
 However, withdrawal rules vary.
 Some states include transfers from the rainy day fund to the general fund in normal appropriations bills, while others require an emergency declaration or a supermajority (e.g., three-fifths or two-thirds) of the legislature to make a transfer.
 Several states can use the RDF to cover short-term cash flow gaps.
 Money is transferred to the general fund and must be paid back by the end of the fiscal year.

 An economic downturn can cause significant fiscal stress for states because, without changes in policy, revenues decline even as demands on programs such as unemployment insurance and Medicaid increase.
 Savings in rainy day funds help states weather a fiscal downturn with fewer expenditure cuts.
-The median balance of state RDFs declined significantly after each of the last three recessions, but states have gradually built them back up each time (figures 1 and 2).
+For example, the balances of state RDFs declined significantly after each of the last three recessions, but states have gradually built them back up each time (figures 1 and 2).

 Capping the amount in the RDF is a sensible approach to preventing the unnecessary build-up of restricted funds, but the cap must be set appropriately.
 Before the Great Recession, a typical rule of thumb was to maintain at least 5 percent of total expenditures or revenues in reserves.
 States that cap out at 5 percent or less, therefore, may find reserves inadequate to close fiscal gaps.
-Currently, 9 of the 41 states with caps, as well as DC, specify caps of 5 percent or less.
+Currently, nine of the 41 states with caps, as well as the District of Columbia, specify caps of 5 percent or less.

 Many states have reconsidered the 5 percent rule since the Great Recession, as even states with robust prerecession RDFs exhausted much of their reserves.
 The Government Finance Officers Association now recommends states set aside at minimum two months of operating expenditures (i.e., roughly 16 percent of total general fund spending).
-Only five states had RDF balances at or above 16 percent at the end of 2018, all of which except California were natural resource–rich states (i.e., Alaska, Texas, West Virginia, and Wyoming).
+Sixteen states had RDF balances at or above 16 percent at the end of 2022.
 In another approach, also recommended by the Government Finance Officers Association and others, some states have begun to tie and tailor their caps and deposit mechanisms to their own revenue volatility.

 RDFs are an important tool for states to avoid sharp cuts in spending or tax increases when they are hurting economically.
 It is generally recommended that states mitigate fiscal and economic volatility by pairing strong balanced budget requirements with robust RDFs.
 Moreover, states should design their RDF deposit mechanisms and caps with an understanding of their revenue volatility.

 Randall, Megan.
 2017.
-“How Much Rainier Does It Need to Get for Texas to Use Its Rainy Day Fund?”
+“How Much Rainier Does It Need to Get for Texas to Use Its Rainy Day Fund?.”
 Urban Wire (blog).
-October 5.
+Washington, DC: Urban Institute.

 Randall, Megan, and Kim Rueben.
 2017 “Sustainable Budgeting in the States: Evidence on State Budget Institutions and Practices.”
 Washington, DC: Urban Institute.